 The ones who take the time out of their day to review a company usually do it because they have something negative to say.

-Which means you’re only getting the one-sided opinion of a disgruntled employee who felt wronged and not an accurate representation of their actual experience at the workplace.
+This means you’re only getting the one-sided opinion of a disgruntled employee who felt wronged, not an accurate representation of their actual experience at the workplace.

 Remember, companies are businesses, not charities.
 They’re only likely to warm up to an employee who performs well and is an asset to them.